FAQ – Kidney Transplants

 What happens while on wait list?

-The average wait time on Erlanger’s kidney transplant wait list is 18 months to two years.
+The average wait time on Erlanger’s kidney transplant wait list is 54 months depending on blood type.
 An annual update is required for everyone on the transplant wait list.
 Medical records from dialysis clinics and doctor’s offices are obtained.
 Every person on the wait list will have serologies, a chest x-ray, and an electrocardiogram done yearly.
 Depending on past medical history other testing and doctor referrals may be needed.
 This update is done to ensure that everyone on the wait list continues to be a good transplant candidate and that there are no contraindications to transplant.

 Could multiple listing shorten waiting time for a transplant?